MarikoSakuragi/BHA-2022/week6/index.md

 ## Comparison between Two Laboratories
 ### Different points
 ### Iwasaki Lab
-・It was large above all!<br/>
+- It was large above all!<br/>
-・The space in the lab was comparted to several rooms(including huge incubator rooms).<br/>
+- The space in the lab was comparted to several rooms(including huge incubator rooms).<br/>
-・Bunch of experimental machines are surrounded in the lab: incubators, freezers, centrifuges, cleanbenches, and autoclaves. <br/>
+- Bunch of experimental machines are surrounded in the lab: incubators, freezers, centrifuges, cleanbenches, and autoclaves. <br/>
-・The lab equipments are highly efficient.
+- The lab equipments are highly efficient.
 I guess these are absolutely super expensive. <br/>
-・There were many caution statements.<br/>
+- There were many caution statements.<br/>
-・There were notes on equipments, rooms, and white boards that was written about who uses/used and manages what stuff.<br/>
+- There were notes on equipments, rooms, and white boards that was written about who uses/used and manages what stuff.<br/>
-・Their research subjects that they use in the lab is only cyanobacteria.<br/>
+- Their research subjects that they use in the lab is only cyanobacteria.<br/>
-・High magnification microscope (electronic microscope?
+- High magnification microscope (electronic microscope?
 I'm not sure this expression right).<br/>
-・The samples taken decades ago were still stored. <br/>
+- The samples taken decades ago were still stored. <br/>
-・Water purification system.<br/>
+- Water purification system.<br/>
-・Clean bench with UV light and gas burner.<br/>
+- Clean bench with UV light and gas burner.<br/>
-・Electrical plugs hanging from the ceiling.<br/>
+- Electrical plugs hanging from the ceiling.<br/>
 <br/>
 (Extra: Their student room was very new and well organized.
 I envy it...)<br/>
 <br/>